Henry F. Campbell Mansion

-Henry F. Campbell Mansion, also known as Esates Apartments, is a historic home located at Indianapolis, Marion County, Indiana.
+Henry F. Campbell Mansion, also known as Esates Apartments, is a historic home located at Indianapolis, Indiana.
 It was built between 1916 and 1922, and is a large 2 1/2-story, Italian Renaissance style cream colored brick and terra cotta mansion.
 It has a green terra cotta tile hipped roof.
 The house features a semi-circular entry portico supported by 10 Tuscan order marble columns.
 Also on the property are the contributing gardener's house, six-car garage, barn, and a garden shed.

 It was added to the National Register of Historic Places in 1997.